modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-10-sect-1.md

 ***
 # 10. Interferences of electromagnetic waves and detection of gravitational waves.

-*When electromagnetic waves and gravitational waves produce interferences?*
+*When do electromagnetic waves and gravitational waves produce interferences?*

 When no interference was observed in electromagnetic waves it implied that the ether did not exist.
-When interference was observed as a consequence of the detection of gravitational waves it implied that some mass was transformed into gravitational radiation.
-Electromagnetic wave interferences were understood since a long time ago; however, gravitational wavewere experimentally measured until recent times.
+When interference was observed because of the detection of gravitational waves it implied that some mass was transformed into gravitational radiation.
+Electromagnetic wave interferences were understood long time ago; however, gravitational waves were experimentally measured until recent times.

 ### Learning objectives of Chapter 10.